netxms/netxms-doc/user/management-console.rst

 value was collected.
 Threshold column indicates threshold violations for given :term:`DCI`.
 User has two options to interact with data:

-* Double click on the :term:`DCI` will open line graph view for last hour
+* Double click on a :term:`DCI` will open line graph view for last hour
-* Right-click on the :term:`DCI` will open pop-up menu giving access to all available actions
+* Right-click on a :term:`DCI` will open pop-up menu giving access to available actions

   + :guilabel:`History` - show historical data